 The Apiary Program coordinates the state and county inspection services that help to ensure a healthy beekeeping industry for Ohio’s more than 6,000 apiaries.
 The Apiary Program works with several national groups and the USDA in providing samples for the study of Colony Collapse Disorder which caused massive colony deaths in various parts of the nation, including Ohio.

-By the end of the 2019 calendar year, 6,660 beekeepers were registered with a total of 9,038 apiaries in accordance with Ohio Revised Code section 909.02 with an estimated 45,276 colonies.
+By the end of the 2021 calendar year, a total of 9,879 apiaries were registered in accordance with Ohio Revised Code section 909.02.

-According to the USDA National Agricultural Statistics Service, in 2015 Ohio produced 850,000 pounds of honey averaging 50 pounds per colony.
+According to the USDA National Agricultural Statistics Service, in 2021 Ohio produced over 1 million pounds of honey, averaging 64 pounds per colony.
 The Apiary Program works with several national groups and participates in a National Survey with the USDA to determine reasons for colony deaths, which occurs around the nation, including Ohio.
 The Program also cooperates with state and local groups to provide honey bee education and support for the efforts of beekeeping.

 All apiaries in the state of Ohio must be registered with ODA as required by ORC 909.02.
 Your registration expires on May 31 annually.
 Please return your application for renewal and payment prior to June 1.
 Please note that any newly established apiaries are required to be registered within 10 days of receipt of the honey bees.
 The annual registration form can be downloaded here.